 We make every effort to ensure that disadvantaged pupils receive outstanding support and believe our core business is to ensure our pupils make outstanding progress as a result of outstanding teaching and learning.

-The aim of PPF is to support schools in raising the attainment levels of the most disadvantaged pupils and to ‘close’ or ‘narrow’ the gap’ that exists.
-To this end, the Department for Education (DfE) provides additional Pupil Premium Funding (PPF) to all schools based on the pupils:
+The aim of the Pupil Premium Grant (PPg) is to support schools in raising the attainment levels of the most disadvantaged pupils and to ‘close’ or ‘narrow’ the gap’ that exists.
+To this end, the Department for Education (DfE) provides additional PPG to all schools based on the pupils:

-- who are currently eligible for Free School Meals (FSM)
+- who are currently eligible for Ever 6 Free School Meals (FSM)

 - who are Looked After Children (LACs/CLAs)

-- who are children of Armed Forces Personnel
+- who are Ever 6 Service Child (children of Armed Forces Personnel within the last 6 years)

-Click Here to download the complete Pupil Premium Report - Pupil Premium report Summer 1 2017.pdf
+Click Here to download the complete Pupil Premium Report - Pupil Premium Report.pdf

-Click Here to download the PE Sports Grant Report - PE Sports Grant Report.pdf
+Click Here to download the PE Sports Grant Report - Sports Premium Report 17-18 v1.pdf

-Click Here to download the Year 7 Literacy & Numeracy Premium Report - Year 7 Literacy Grant.pdf
+Click Here to download the Year 7 Literacy & Numeracy Premium Report - Year 7 Literacy & Numeracy Catch Up Premium Grant.pdf